TIGRLab/SCanD_project/README.md

 ```

-Currently this repo is going to be set up for running things on SciNet Niagara cluster - but we can adapt later to create local set-ups behind hospital firewalls if needed.
+Currently this repo is going to be set up for running things on SciNet Trillium cluster - but we can adapt later to create local set-ups behind hospital firewalls if needed.

 # The general overview of what to do